tschie/gis-workbench-java/README.md

 ### Build

-To build the native installer/executable, `cd` into workbench and run `mvnw verify` on Windows or `./mvnw verify` on Mac/Linux.
+To build the native installer/executable, `cd` into gisworkbench and run `mvnw verify` on Windows or `./mvnw verify` on Mac/Linux.
 See workbench/target/installer for output.

-### Test

-To run all tests, run `mvnw test` on Windows or `./mvnw test` in the project root.

 ## Requirements

 ### Development

-JDK 11 installed with JAVA_HOME configured on the PATH.
+[JDK 14](https://adoptopenjdk.net/?variant=openjdk14&jvmVariant=hotspot) installed with JAVA_HOME configured on the PATH.

 ### Production